4digitmwc/media-centre-2024-articles/interviews/4DM QFs Interviews ft Taiwan, Indonesia, & Germany a4bbe9cf339940bd8901efdef5858ccd.md

 **So congratulations on winning against the United Kingdom!
 This was a match that went all the way to the tiebreaker.
 Can I get your thoughts on your victory?**

-- **Veloce-:** Pretty happy not going to lie, but I've never thought of going on TB with the United Kingdom.
+**-Veloce-:** Pretty happy not going to lie, but I've never thought of going on TB with the United Kingdom.

 **amano_hina:** One of our players was not in good condition, and the game was very thrilling.
 We once allowed the opponent to get a match point, but I am very happy that we were able to secure the victory in the end.

-- **Veloce-:** And the player was diablorex xD
+**-Veloce-:** And the player was diablorex xD

 **diablorex1234:**